How a Behavioral Therapist Drove Real Change in the Industry by Publishing a Book

 Mending a Broken System

-There was a certain “cross your fingers” mentality prevalent in the behavioral health industry.
+There was a “cross your fingers” mentality prevalent in the behavioral health industry.
 The conventional model of therapy – sending your child “in” like an automobile to be serviced, fixed, and returned– was not wholly lacking in merit, but it was missing the point.
-After a great deal of observation and reflection, Dr. Thayne honed in on the underlying if not causative issue: a child’s behavioral issues are often reflective of an ailing home environment.
+After a great deal of observation and reflection, Dr. Thayne honed in on the underlying, if not causative, issue: a child’s behavioral issues are often reflective of an ailing home environment.
+Children were being returned home to the same environment that engendered their behavioral issues.
 Ultimately, there was a gap in the continuum of care, and it was promoting almost systematic relapse.
-In giving parents the necessary knowledge and tools to heal the home environment, he could tackle the root cause, instead of temporarily quelling the symptom (the child acting out) with behavioral therapy.
+By giving parents the necessary knowledge and tools to heal the home environment, he could tackle the root cause, instead of temporarily quelling the symptom (the child acting out) with behavioral therapy.

 This way, when a child returned home, they would not be thoughtlessly re-immersed in the same environment that spawned their issues in the first place.
 Correcting your child’s behavioral issues, Dr. Thayne felt, should not be as passive as handing your car off to a mechanic who knows more about the issues at hand than you do.
 Dr. Thayne needed parents to know they would not achieve a miracle result without making deeper changes, or looking inward to address the issues that might’ve given way to the behavioral issues in the first place.
 Parents, he determined, were as much the architects of their child’s recovery as he was.
 It was time to recruit them to fill a role they didn’t know they had left vacant.
 He felt obligated to “give them tools they needed.
 Without doing so we were leaving so much to chance.”